- January 10th, 2024

 Second, the student is provided with a theoretical framework of medical applications.
 The third portion of the training consists of the internship and practice.
 This phase of instruction is comprised of supervised clinical practice in which the student participates in the application of learned skills in the clinical setting.

-Graduates are provided with Medical Assistant Certification, a certificate of internship and CPR/First Aid Certification.
+Graduates are provided with Medical Assistant Certification, a certificate of internship and CPR Certification.